 Methylene Blue: Cognitive Enhancer or Serotonin Syndrome Risk?

 What makes MB worth treating seriously — and seriously carefully — is that it is not a harmless plant extract.
-It is a potent monoamine oxidase inhibitor (MAOI) at clinically relevant concentrations.
-Its interaction with serotonergic drugs has caused confirmed cases of serotonin syndrome, including deaths.
-Understanding where the legitimate medicine ends and the nootropic speculation begins requires separating mechanism from evidence, and both from risk.
+At the doses people actually use, it acts like a strong MAOI, a class of older antidepressant that blocks an enzyme the body uses to break down mood chemicals such as serotonin.
+Combined with serotonin-related drugs (such as common antidepressants), it has caused confirmed cases of serotonin syndrome — a dangerous build-up of serotonin — including deaths.
+Understanding where the legitimate medicine ends and the supplement-world speculation begins means separating how it works from what the evidence shows, and both from the risk.

 What Methylene Blue Actually Does